hoangen/pydj/README.md

 # Welcome to Python Dependency Injection Framework

-I don't how this PyDJ framework will help, but let's try.
+I don't how this PyDJ framework will help, but let's give it a try.

 ### Set up